pratapdd/microfe-ui-pub/manual.md

 ## Instructions for manual deployment

-First clone the project and start from the root directory.
+First clone the project and start from the root directory

 ### 3. start all the child microservices projects